Student Wellbeing

 • Student Voice Representative team

-• Small group and 1:1 wellbeing conversations.
+• Small group and 1:1 wellbeing conversations

 School Counsellor

 The counselling is child-focused and informed by the needs, goals and developmental level of the student.
 It is a voluntary process that takes place in a one-on-one setting at the school.
+A referral is required with forms available from the Front Office.

 The Counsellor is committed to working respectfully and collaboratively with students, parents/caregivers and teachers in ways that build on students’ individual strengths, offering support and information on: